PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed`.
 No Tier corpus conversion was run.

+The indexed quantized-MaxPool checkpoint compiles the complete prior committed function and preserves exact ModelIR and statistics for valid one- and two- chain fixtures across INT8 and UINT8.
+Differential checks separately prove that the former tolerant comparison folded a near-but-different scale, that missing float bridge tensors were accepted, and that a public-input bridge could lose its producer; all three are now transactional no-ops.
+Focused coverage verifies one-index multi-match execution, maintained-index and LayoutState equivalence, quantized input/output fan-out, dictionary grids, Pool options/version/provenance, cloned quantization, public boundaries, duplicate producers, operator order and arity, exact grid/dtype/range, float bridge dtype, exact rank-four shape/signature metadata, missing tensors, missing-family/no-index pruning, and unique semantic ownership with `52 passed`.
+Architecture, core, pass-efficiency, established quantized-Pool and quantization-cleanup coverage, and the new indexed suite passed together with `318 passed`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed`.
+Ruff on the new owner/test and architecture test, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The